The

 vertical uplift generated the greater tsunami.
 The uplift caused

-by the September 12, 2007 earthquake may have been much less
+by the September 12, 2007 earthquake may have been much lessthan that of 1833.

 Future Earthquakes